 We had made our way down to a peninsular of sand located at the very left of the beach.
 The sandy peninsular and surrounding palm forests were part of an 18 acre estate owned by Rosewood Le Guanahani hotel.

-When we arrived at the beach I was immediately intrigued by a rocky piece of land separating Anse de Grand Cul-De-Sac from a different beach.
+I was immediately intrigued by the circular headland located at the end of the peninsular.
 The golden sand ended abruptly and gave way to rough stone.
-Waves crashed violently against it, spraying water up and making the ground rather slippery.
+Waves crashed violently against it, spraying water up and making the ground threateningly slippery.

 I stood on the sandbar directly facing the rock.
 On my right was Anse de Grand Cul-De-Sac, turquoise waters kissing the shores.
 Then to my left was Anse Marechal – the beach I could see from the villa.
 Rough waves charged at Anse Marechal, sliding over slippery rocks jutting out from the shallows before colliding with the helpless grains of sand.

 Unlock Full Post by Becoming a Patreon